Craig David: Personal life and activism

 He is an avid supporter of Southampton F.C., his hometown football team.

 On 24 March 2010 (World Tuberculosis Day), the World Health Organization appointed Craig David as a Goodwill Ambassador against tuberculosis.
 His first activity in this role was to travel to South Africa to learn more about tuberculosis, where he met people suffering from the disease and those who have recovered, and scientists who have dedicated their lives to fighting tuberculosis.
 David stated that his mission is to help overcome the social stigma of TB in order to combat the disease.
 He has also been criticised by Action on Smoking and Health in 2013 for appearing in another Big Tobacco–funded appearance in Penang, Malaysia, where Japan Tobacco International sponsored a concert.

 In January 2021 it was announced that Craig David would appear in an esports series in a campaign with McLaren and British American Tobacco (BAT) in order to enable them to reach their customers "in new, exciting and engaging ways" to push the nicotine pouch brand VELO.
 He appears in the series alongside other UK stars including presenter Rory Reid and Fred Sirieix.

-In October 2022, David released a track titled "Better Days (I Came by Train)" in association with Trainline to encourage use of trains instead of flying or driving to lower CO_{2} emissions and save the planet.
+In October 2022, David released a track titled "Better Days (I Came by Train)" in association with Trainline to encourage use of trains instead of flying or driving to lower CO_{2} emissions.

 He revisited the council home he grew up in as part of a campaign with Shelter in 2025.